microsoft/pai/manual/cluster-admin/basic-management-operations.md

    <img src="./imgs/k8s-dashboard.png" width="100%" height="100%" />

-To access it, we need to do following steps on the dev box machine.
+To use it, you should first set up `https` access (Using `http://<ip>` won't work) for OpenPAI.
+Then, on the dev box machine, follow the steps below:

 1. Save following yaml text as `admin-user.yaml`
     ```yaml